DeKalb, ambulance company reach agreement to increase staffing to Dunwoody

+DeKalb Fire Chief Darnell Fullum.
+The county has a population of about 700,000 people.

+“These units are additional and above what they have now,” Fullum said.
+“They will not be moved out of those areas.”

-The agreement follows the Dunwoody City Council’s calls for action following an AMR employee allegedly striking a Dunwoody teen in an ambulance and ongoing complaints about slow response times to the city.
+The agreement between DeKalb County and AMR follows the Dunwoody City Council’s calls for action after an AMR employee allegedly struck a Dunwoody teen in an ambulance as well as ongoing complaints about slow response times to the city.
+AMR’s contractual agreement with DeKalb County states it will respond to calls in 8 minutes and 59 seconds for 90 percent of its calls.
+In DeKalb County, AMR’s average response time is 9 minutes and 39 seconds, while in Dunwoody that average is 10 minutes and 2 seconds, according to Dunwoody officials.

 DeKalb officials say they have been addressing slow response times by AMR for a year.
-DeKalb County’s contract with AMR began in June 2013 and ends on Dec.
-31. The county is also in the process of drafting a request for proposals for a new EMS transport services contract.

-“The lives and safety of our citizens is our number one priority,” said DeKalb CEO Michael Thurmond in a press release.
-“The agreement with AMR resulted from public feedback and numerous meetings and discussions during the past year with the county.”
+In early 2017, DeKalb Fire Rescue leadership requested a mitigation plan to improve service delivery.
+After AMR consistently failed to meet minimum contractual standards, AMR was notified that the company would be penalized for noncompliance, according to DeKalb officials.

+Nall said DeKalb’s May 29 announcement of a new agreement between DeKalb County and AMR is “nothing more than the previous mitigation plan submitted to Dunwoody in a report from AMR back in February 2017.”

+“We do believe this next step, in essence leaving a unit [in Dunwoody], will have a positive impact on the entire system,” Fullum said.

+Fullum said he understands the frustration Dunwoody officials have expressed.
+“We have recognized there is a challenge here and it will be addressed,” he said.
+“I’m never happy to hear of long response times in any part of the county.”

-Within 30 days, AMR will contract with a third-party ambulance service to provide additional resources.
+The new agreement states that within 30 days, AMR will contract with a third-party ambulance service to provide additional resources.
 AMR will provide daily reports and will attend monthly review meetings with DeKalb County Public Safety leadership.

-“AMR’s primary role is to provide emergency transport services,” said Director of Public Safety Jack Lumpkin in the release.
+“AMR’s primary role is to provide emergency transport services,” said Director of Public Safety Jack Lumpkin in a press release.
 “DeKalb Fire Rescue’s primary role is to provide basic life support until an ambulance arrives.
 Fire Rescue units are usually on the scene within an average of seven and a half minutes.”

 Other elements of the agreement include: